sdstatt/untitled_website/README.md

 Delete the folder, Delete the associated game data folder in your Documents folder, and Clear your Recycle bin.

-- *How can I install game mods?*

-If your administrators haven't blocked the ModDB or Gamebanana website, Go to one of the websites, Search up your game(s), and find your mod(s).
-If it's blocked, Have good luck on finding a unblocked game mods site.

 - *How can I not get caught?*

 Here are the 3 ways of not getting caught while playing games:
-1. *Creating a Seperate Desktop:*  Alt+Win, Create a seperate desktop, and drag your game window into there.
+1. *Creating a Separate Desktop:*  Alt+Win, Create a separate desktop and drag your game window into there.
 2. *Minimizing your Game Window:* On your window, Press the "_" Button.
 3. *Switching tabs:* Switch to your browser tab.

-If you follow these I can assure you that you will be safe as possible.
+If you follow these I can assure you that you will be safe.
 Make sure when a teacher isn't nearby so that you can be more safe.

-- *Why does the website look like the Matrix?*
-What if I told you..